Matthew Ianniello: Career

 In the 1960s, Ianniello joined the Genovese crime family, then run by imprisoned boss Vito Genovese.
-Ianniello's sponsor was mobster and future acting boss Frank Tieri.
+Ianniello's sponsor was mobster and future acting boss Frank "Funzi" Tieri.

 Ianniello eventually controlled Amalgamated Transit Union, bus drivers Local 1181, giving him the power to extort payments from school bus companies in New York City as well as the union drivers.

 On February 2, 1965, Ianniello was indicted on contempt of grand jury charges for refusal to testify.
 However, the charges were dismissed in 1966.

 In the early 1970s, Ianniello was promoted to caporegime.
 Ianniello then controlled over 80 restaurants and sex-oriented clubs in New York City, including most of those located in the Times Square area of Manhattan.
 Officially, he still had a respectable job with the union.

 In 1972, Colombo crime family rebel Joe Gallo was murdered at the restaurant Umberto's Clam House in Little Italy, Manhattan, owned by Matthew's father, Umberto Ianniello.
-On April 7, 1972, early in the morning, Gallo, who was celebrating his birthday with family and friends, arrived at Umbertos.
+On April 7, 1972, early in the morning, Gallo, who was celebrating his birthday with family and friends, arrived at Umberto's.
 When he arrived, Gallo greeted Matthew.
 A Colombo associate sitting at the bar saw Gallo and immediately left to notify his superiors.

 Soon afterward, several armed Colombo associates stormed into the restaurant and shot and killed Gallo.
 Matthew was in the kitchen at the time and missed the entire attack.
 Matthew later claimed no prior knowledge of the attack and was not charged.
 The Nevada Daily Mail reported Matthew was at the cash register that night but "the proprietor dove into the kitchen and lay on the tile floor with his hands over his eyes as soon as Sonny Pinto (Carmine Dibiasi) and two out-of-town torpedoes known only as Cisco and Benny came in the side door blasting.
 The next thing he knew, Pete "The Greek" Diopoulis, a Gallo bodyguard, was pushing a gun in his face and pulling the trigger but only clicks came out because it had been emptied trying to save Joey."

 In 1985, along with Vincent Asaro, he was alleged to have demanded up to $1 million when seedy properties owned by gangster Michael Zaffarano were sold to legitimate real estate developers.